 CDC Small Business Finance

-Founded in 1978, CDC Small Business Finance committed to making an impact for small businesses of all sizes with affordable and responsible loans.
+Founded in 1978, CDC Small Business Finance is committed to making an impact for small businesses of all sizes with affordable and responsible loans.
 Its investment strategy focuses on providing businesses with the capital they need to grow at a pace that aligns with that company’s strategy.
 In addition to supporting the businesses they lend to, CDC’s goal is to drive meaningful and measurable outcomes in the communities in which they operate.

 Access to Capital for Entrepreneurs, Inc. (ACE)